Treat the dinner as a tradeoff

 Return to the base area

-Use Back Bay or Beacon Hill recovery when the day has already asked enough.
+Use Back Bay or Beacon Hill recovery when the day has already asked enough and the North End would become a second project.

-• Use The Lenox or The Newbury for a cleaner Back Bay return.
+• Use The Lenox or The Newbury for a cleaner Back Bay return when dinner should stop being a logistics problem.

 • Use The Liberty when Beacon Hill quiet fits the night better than a crowded dinner lane.